Chemistry Directory and Faculty profiles

 6. The history of organic chemistry.

-Associate Professor Scott Brewer
+Professor Scott Brewer

 My research focuses on the study of protein and nucleic acid structure with site-specificity utilizing a variety of spectroscopic methods including NMR and FTIR spectroscopy coupled with isotopic and/or chemical labels.

-Associate Professor Kate Plass
+Professor Kate Plass

 I am interested in the relationships between surface and solid-state properties of materials and their technologically important behavior.
 The size and composition of semiconductor particles affects how they absorb light and conduct electrical charge, and we use this to design particles effective in solar energy conversion devices.
 We also explore how the self-assembly of organic molecules into ordered monolayers at the liquid/solid interface influences solution and surface phenomena.

-Assistant Professor Christine Phillips-Piro
+Associate Professor Christine Phillips-Piro

 Work in my lab will utilize a variety of biochemical techniques and will focus on understanding protein function through structure using X-ray crystallography.
 An overarching theme of the projects I am interested in is how cells sense and respond to their environment.
 One project uses in vitro techniques to study how the pathogenic bacteria Vibrio cholerae utilizes exogenous heme as an iron source for the cell while preventing the toxic side effects that heme could cause.
 Another project begins to investigate the protein interactions involved in a new nitric oxide (NO) signaling pathway in eukaryotes involving S-nitrosothiols.
 The third project aims to study the mechanism by which a bacterium involved in bioremediation of the environment, Dehalococcoides ethenogenes, senses and degrades the pollutant tetrachloroethene which is produced by dry cleaners and chemical industries.

-Assistant Professor Gabe Brandt
+Associate Professor Gabe Brandt